 The report focuses on Enterprise Software subsectors such as Business Intelligence & Customer Analytics; EnterprisE Applications; Information Management; Design, Testing & Simulation; Infrastructure Management; and Vertical Applications.
 It includes:

 - Deal geography

 - Valuation metrics

-Our Enterprise Software report covers the two-and-a-half-year period between July 2017 and January 2020.
+Our Enterprise Software report covers the two-and-a-half-year period between January 2018 and July 2020.
 All totals and median values refer to the entire period unless otherwise stated.
 Median multiples plotted in the graphs refer to the 30-month period prior to and including the halfyear.